dpaulat/supercell-wx-docs/getting-started/initial-setup.rst

 and drag the mouse.
 To reset the rotation to a north-up orientation, left-click the compass icon in the upper right corner of the map.
 Use the mouse wheel to zoom, or double click using the left or right mouse button to zoom in or out respectively.
-Pressing ``s`` or both left and right mouse buttons will cycle through map styles, including light, dark and satellite underlays.
+Pressing ``z`` (configurable via hotkey settings) or both left and right mouse buttons will cycle through map styles, including light, dark and satellite underlays.

 For more information about the displayed radar product, hover over the time in the upper right of the map.
 Hold the ``SHIFT`` key to view radar moment data or other derived information underneath the cursor.
+Hold the ``CTRL`` key to display a tick marker on each map pane indicating the current mouse location.

 Customization
 -------------